hyperledger/indy-node/setup.md

 ```

-### Installing Sovrin client
+### Installing Indy client
 ```
-pip install -U --no-cache-dir sovrin-client
+pip install -U --no-cache-dir indy-client
 ```

 Note.
-The tests create Sovrin nodes (dont worry, all nodes are created in the same process).
+The tests create Indy nodes (dont worry, all nodes are created in the same process).

 #### Configuration

-### Start Sovrin client CLI (command line interface)
+### Start Indy client CLI (command line interface)
-Once installed, you can play with the command-line interface by running Sovrin from a terminal.
+Once installed, you can play with the command-line interface by running Indy from a terminal.

 Note: For Windows, we recommended using either [cmder](http://cmder.net/) or [conemu](https://conemu.github.io/).
 ```
-sovrin
+indy
 ```

-# Sovrin Common
+# Indy Common

-Common utility functions for other Sovrin repos (like sovrin-client, sovrin-node etc)
+Common utility functions for other Indy repos (like indy-client, indy-node etc)

 ### Charm-Crypto Setup Instructions

-Sovrin-client requires anonymous credentials library which requires a cryptographic library.
+Indy-client requires anonymous credentials library which requires a cryptographic library.
 The default configuration includes an example that uses Charm-Crypto framework.
-The steps to install charm-crypto are mentioned in our [Anonymous Credentials](https://github.com/evernym/anoncreds) repository.
+The steps to install charm-crypto are mentioned in our [Anonymous Credentials](https://github.com/hyperledger/indy-anoncreds) repository.
 You just have to run `setup-charm.sh` script.
 It will require sudo privileges on the system.

-### Common Setup Instructions (sovrin-client or sovrin-node)
+### Common Setup Instructions (indy-client or indy-node)

 As of Oct 3, these setup instructions are validated at a beta level.
 We are aware of a few cases where you might hit roadblocks, depending